sharispe/sm-tools-evaluation/README.md

 Four tests have been designed.
 Each test is composed of a set of pairs of terms for which we want the semantic similarity to be computed:

+* 1k pairs of terms
 * 10k pairs of terms
-* 100k pairs of terms
 * 1M pairs of terms
 * 100M pairs of terms

-The sets of pairs of terms have been generated using the source code available at:
+The sets of pairs of terms have been generated using the Java class BenchmarkBuilder_GO_TermToTerm?

-TODO
+BenchmarkBuilder_GO_TermToTerm is used to generate benchmarks composed of pairs of GO terms.
+It has been used to generate TSV files containing pairs of GO terms identifiers (one per line).
+Four sizes of benchmarks are considered (1K, 10K, 1M and 100M).
+For each size, three sets of pairs are generated.

+The benchmarks are built selecting random pairs of terms specified in the Biological Process aspect of the GO.
+In other terms, all pairs are of classes are composed of classes subsumed by GO:0008150

 ##### Gene products comparison